wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # **How to Play**

 Simply, the referee describes a situation, and you tell what your character would do in that context.
-The referee might ask you to roll a 20-faced die and add a number from your character sheet to the roll.
-If the situation is easy, the result must be above 10 to succeed, if it's normal, you have to beat 15, and if it's hard, 20.
+The referee might ask you to **roll** a 20-faced die and add a number from your character sheet to the roll.
+If the situation is **easy**, the result must be above 10 to succeed, if it's **normal**, you have to beat 15, and if it's **hard**, 20.
 Either way, the referee describes the new situation, and so on.
 That's it!

 - [Creating a Character](#creating-a-character)
 - [Stats & Skills](#stats--skills)